 The role, responsibilities and procedural conduct of the Board are documented in the Company's MOI, Board Charter and the Companies Act.
-The Board held 5 (five) meetings during the year and all the directors attended the meetings.
+The Board held 5 (five) meetings during the year and all directors attended the meetings, save for 1 director who did not attend one of the 5 meetings.
 The Board is satisfied that it has fulfilled its responsibilities in accordance with the MOI, Board Charter and the Companies Act.